KoelnAPI/data/data/geo-base/README.md

 * stimmbezirke: Election districts (smallest units) as polygons
 * umweltzone: Environmental (air) protection zone boundaries as polygons
 * wahlkreise_bundestag: Election districts (largest units) for the Bundestagswahl 2013 as polygons

+Folder named "_source" contains original, unmodified data as downloaded from the source site